gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 ### The Python Files

-The python code running in the background to help our services run is available to view at this repo: [TODO: FILL IN REPO].
+The python code running in the background to help our services run is available to view at this repo: [this repo](https://github.com/gracebrickley/clus24-devwks-2047).
 We won’t be diving into the specifics of the code, but it is included in case you want to take a look at how the sandbox services work under the hood after the workshop.

 ## Running the Kafka Cluster